-The First Aiders' procedure for dealing with sick or injured pupils:
+The First Aiders' procedure for dealing with sick or injured students:

-- Ascertain by inspection and discussion with child or staff member the nature of the child's injury or illness. - Comfort or advice as necessary.
-This may be sufficient and child can return to class or break.
+- Ascertain by inspection and discussion with individual or staff member the nature of the individual's injury or illness. - Comfort or advice as necessary.
+This may be sufficient and individual can return to class or break.
 Inform staff member of nature of any concerns if appropriate.
 Treat injury or illness if required.
 Clean wound with antiseptic wipe or running water and cover with a plaster if still bleeding and no allergy exists. - Record action taken on accident report form.
-If child is then well enough he/she will return to class. - If problem persists or there are doubts as to the seriousness of any injury then (for a day pupil) parent(s) will be telephoned and asked what they would like to do.
-If he/she wishes to collect their child appropriate arrangements are made. - If a severe illness or injury is suspected then the most appropriate member of staff will take the pupil to hospital or the emergency services will be called and administrative staff will contact the parents / LA to inform them.
-No pupil will travel in an ambulance unaccompanied. - If any issue arises during treatment or discussion with the pupil that the First Aid Officer feels should be taken further, she/he will telephone or speak to the parents and/or the Designated Safeguarding Officer or most appropriate member of staff.
+If individual is then well enough he/she will return to class. - If problem persists or there are doubts as to the seriousness of any injury then parent(s) will be telephoned and asked what they would like to do.
+If he/she wishes to collect their individual appropriate arrangements are made. - If a severe illness or injury is suspected then the most appropriate member of staff will take the student to hospital or the emergency services will be called and administrative staff will contact the parents/carers to inform them.
+No student will travel in an ambulance unaccompanied. - If any issue arises during treatment or discussion with the student that the First Aid Officer feels should be taken further, she/he will telephone or speak to the parents and/or the Designated Safeguarding Officer or most appropriate member of staff.
 N.B.
 The First Aiders will have up to date Emergency First Aid training and some will have a full and current First Aid at Work Certificate.
 They are not, however, medically qualified and hence cannot give medical advice.